-Test Activity used to assess whether a student has certain knowledge, insight, skills to benefit from it and the facilities that they may use under it. scheme Student to and including 7.34 of the WHW.
+Test Activity used to assess whether a student has certain knowledge, insight, skills to and including 7.34 of the WHW.

 Scheme for elite athletes that specifies which students are eligible.
-Elite athletes looking after the students' interests, providing assistance when problems occur and providing information and advice.
+Elite athletes to benefit from it and the facilities that they may use under it. scheme looking after the students' interests, providing assistance when problems occur and providing information and advice.
 The student counsellor is part of the

-A person who is enrolled in the institution, as referred to in Sections 7.32 up
+A person who is enrolled in the institution, as referred to in Sections 7.32 up Student